sirmspencer/vscode-autohide/README.md

 ## *This project is in maintenance mode.
 It does everything I need.
-I will accept PRs for new features, but I won't be adding any new features myself
+I will accept PRs for small new features, but I won't be adding any new features myself.
+The readme contains full instructions on how to publish.
+Feel free to fork and publish what every fancy or specific changes you want.

 # Auto Hide